Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Applications

-where $\delta(N,Z)$ represents the unknown systematic discrepancy between the semi-empirical mass formula \eqref{eqn:LDM} and the experimental binding energies $y$.
-The parameter $\sigma$ is the scale of observation error $\epsilon \sim N(0,1)$ as usual.
-The nuclear physics community predominantly \citep{Dobaczewski_2014} considers the least squares (LS) estimator of $\theta$ defined as
+where $\delta(N,Z)$ represents the unknown systematic discrepancy between the semi-empirical mass formula and the experimental binding energies $y$.
+The parameter $\sigma$ is as usual the scale of observation error $\epsilon \sim \cN(0,1)$.
+The nuclear physics community often \citep{Dobaczewski2014} considers the least squares (LS) estimator of $\thetab$ defined as

-which is also the maximum likelihood estimate of $\theta$ in the case of $\delta = 0$.
-At this point, it should be clear that this approach neglects some sources of uncertainty (e.g. systematic error) that are accounted for in the Bayesian calibration framework described in Section \ref{sec:framework}.
+which is also the maximum likelihood estimate of $\thetab$ in the case of $\delta = 0$.
+The benefit of this estimator is that it is fast, easy-to-compute, and allows for analysis under the standard linear regression theory.
+It, however, neglects some sources of uncertainty that are accounted for in the Bayesian calibration framework.

-To this end, we shall consider a $\GP$ prior with the mean zero and the squared-exponential covariance function for the systematic discrepancy $\delta(Z,N)$.
-Since the main purpose of the example is to provide a canonical illustration of the methodology in a real data scenario, we also set a $\GP$ prior for the LDM and treat $E_B(Z,N)$ as an unknown function.
-We use 2000 experimental binding energies randomly selected from the AME2003 dataset \citep{AME2003} (publicly available at \url{http://amdc.impcas.ac.cn/web/masstab.html}) for calibration, see Figure \ref{fig:AME2003}, and an additional set of $10^4$ model evaluations.
+To this end, we shall consider a GP prior with the mean zero and the squared exponential covariance function for the systematic discrepancy $\delta(Z,N)$.
+Since the main purpose of the example is to provide a canonical illustration of the methodology in a real data scenario, we also set a GP prior for the LDM and treat $E_B(Z,N)$ as an unknown function.
+We use 2000 experimental binding energies randomly selected from the AME2003 dataset \citep{AME2003} (publicly available at \url{http://amdc.impcas.ac.cn/web/masstab.html}) for calibration, see Figure \ref{fig:VBI:AME2003}, and an additional set of $10^4$ model evaluations.

-These were generated with the Latin hypercube design for the calibration inputs so that all the reasonable values of $(a_{\rm vol}, a_{\rm surf}, a_{\rm sym}, a_{\rm C})$ given by the literature are covered \citep{Weizsacker1935,Bethe36,Myers1966,Kirson2008,Benzaid2020}.
-The model inputs $(Z,N)$ were selected from the set of 2000 experimental binding energies, duplicated five-fold, and randomly permuted among the generated calibration inputs to span only the set of relevant nuclei.
-This relatively large number of model runs was chosen so that the combined 6 dimensional space of calibration parameters and model inputs is sufficiently covered considering the existence of non-trivial systematic discrepancy.
-In fact, the uniform experimental design would amount only to 4-5 points per dimension here.
+The calibration inputs were generated with the Latin hypercube design so that all the reasonable values of $(\theta_{\rm vol}, \theta_{\rm surf}, \theta_{\rm sym}, \theta_{\rm C})$ given by the literature are covered \citep{Weizsacker1935,Bethe36,Myers1966,Kirson2008,Benzaid2020}.
+The model inputs $(Z,N)$ were selected from the set of 2000 experimental binding energies, duplicated five-fold, and randomly permutated among the generated calibration inputs to span only the set of relevant nuclei.
+This relatively large number of model runs was chosen so that the combined 6 dimensional space of calibration parameters and model inputs is sufficiently covered considering the existence of a non-trivial systematic discrepancy.
+In fact, the uniform experimental design would amount only to 4-5 points per dimension.